-- 10.35 If relevant funds continue to be held at the end of the business day following the day that the institution (or its agent or distributor) received them, the institution must: - deposit the relevant funds in a separate account that it holds with an authorised credit institution or the Bank of England; or - invest the relevant funds in secure, liquid assets approved by us and place those assets in a separate account with an authorised custodian. - 10.36 An authorised credit institution includes UK banks and building societies authorised by us to accept deposits (including UK branches of third country credit institutions) and EEA firms authorised as credit institutions by their home state competent authorities. - 10.37 Authorised custodians include firms authorised by us to safeguard and administer investments and EEA firms authorised as investment firms under MiFID II and which hold investments under the standards in Article 16 of MiFID II. - 10.38 The safeguarding account in which the relevant funds or equivalent assets are held must be named in a way that shows it is a safeguarding account (rather than an account used to hold money belonging to the institution).
+- 10.35 If relevant funds continue to be held at the end of the business day following the day that the institution (or its agent or distributor) received them, the institution must: - deposit the relevant funds in a separate account that it holds with an authorised credit institution or the Bank of England; or - invest the relevant funds in secure, liquid assets approved by us and place those assets in a separate account with an authorised custodian. - 10.36 An authorised credit institution includes UK banks and building societies authorised by us to accept deposits (including UK branches of third country credit institutions) and EEA firms authorised as credit institutions by their home state competent authorities. - 10.37 Authorised custodians include firms authorised by us to safeguard and administer investments and EEA firms authorised as investment firms under MiFID II and which hold investments under the standards in Article 16 of MiFID II - 10.38 The safequarding account in which the relevant funds or equivalent assets are held must be named in a way that shows it is a safeguarding account (rather than an account used to hold money belonging to the institution).
 If it is not possible for a particular EEA authorised credit institution to make the necessary designation evident in the name of the account, we expect the institution to provide evidence (e.g. a letter from the relevant credit institution) confirming the appropriate designation.
 The account must be in the name of the institution and not an agent or distributor. - 10.39 The safeguarding account must not be used to hold any other funds or assets (except in accordance with the provisions referred to in paragraph 10.42).
+An institution may safeguard some relevant funds using the segregation method, and other relevant funds using the insurance or comparable guarantee methods.
+If this is done, the same account may be used both to hold properly segregated funds and to receive and hold the proceeds of the relevant insurance policy or comparable guarantee, but must not be used to hold any other funds.
 For EMIs or credit unions that are safeguarding funds received for both e-money and unrelated payment services, the funds should not be held in the same safeguarding account.
 This will primarily be relevant where an EMI provides payment services that are independent from its e-money products.
 The requirement to separately safeguard funds will not apply where an EMI simply transfers funds from e-money accounts, such as where a customer uses their e-money to pay a utility bill.